 Yes.
 Both major Ann Arbor hospitals are required to have patient advocates on staff — request one by name through the hospital's main line, and make clear you want someone who is independent of the billing department.
 For external help, Legal Aid of Washtenaw County at (734) 665-6181 provides free assistance to income-qualifying residents.
 Independent certified patient advocates and medical billing advocates also serve the Ann Arbor area and typically work on a contingency basis, meaning they only collect a fee if they successfully reduce your bill.

 Michigan patients have several important rights when disputing hospital bills.
 You have the right to a complete itemized bill at no charge.
 You have the right to access your medical records, which you can use to verify billed services.
 Under the federal No Surprises Act, you are protected from most unexpected out-of-network charges for emergency care and certain scheduled services.
 If you have insurance, you have the right to an internal appeal and an external independent review of denied claims under Michigan law.
-You also have the right to apply for charity care at any nonprofit hospital in Michigan — hospitals are required to have these programs as a condition of their nonprofit tax status.
+You have the right to apply for charity care at any nonprofit 501(c)(3) hospital in Michigan — federally tax-exempt nonprofit hospitals are required under IRS Section 501(r) to have a written financial assistance policy as a condition of maintaining their tax-exempt status.

 Simple disputes — such as a clear duplicate charge — can be resolved in two to four weeks if you submit a well-documented written dispute.
 Complex disputes involving insurance reprocessing, upcoding, or charity care applications can take 60 to 90 days.
 If you escalate to DIFS or pursue an external review, the formal process can extend to 45 days for urgent cases and 60 days for standard cases under Michigan regulations.
 During any active dispute, request in writing that the hospital pause any collection activity and refrain from reporting the account to a credit bureau.